How can I measure the speed of a Hot Wheels car?

 How can I measure model car speeds?

-There are a few products on the market produced by Mattel for HotWheels cars to measure the ‘speed’ of model diecast car.
+There are a few products on the market produced by Mattel for HotWheels cars to measure the ‘speed’ of model diecast cars.
 Some like the Rev’n’Launch product that has a speedometer gauge don’t even measure the speed!
-Even the products that ‘measure’ speeds, they do not measure the ACTUAL speed of the car.
+Even the products that ‘measure’ speeds, do not measure the ACTUAL speed of the car.
 For example, the Hot Wheels® Track Builder Digital Speedometer Accessory measures “your car's “Hot Wheels Speed”.
 But what is “Hot Wheels Speed”?

 The Hot Wheels ID system released in 2019 (product was discontinued in 2022) also relied on scale speeds.
 These systems did not measure the real speed of the car, but an unspecified scale speed of the car.
 Hot Wheels models are 1:64 scale.
 This means each 1cm on the model is equivalent in a real world size of 64cm.
 It also means that if a model car is travelling at 1 km/h, the equivalent scale speed would be 64 times faster, or 64Km/h.
 As Mattel provides no detail on the methodology they used, we have to assume real model car speed x 64 was the speed these systems displayed.
 That is ‘Scale Speed’.